The Tempering of Men by Sarah Monette and Elizabeth Bear

 So, unlike Companion To Wolves which we could broadly classify as a coming-of-age story with a fairly linear story as the trolls get mobilised, The Tempering of Men is a slightly sprawling story as different pieces are moved into place for the battles expected in the third volume.
 I grew increasingly bored and almost certainly will pass on the third volume.
 As a final thought, I even think the jacket artwork by Cliff Nielsen is twee rather than in any real sense frightening.
 When an artist is lining up to show a wolf confronting a troll, it would be helpful to make the man caught between them look interested in a fight.

-For books by Elizabeth Bear, see A Companion to Wolves (with Sarah Monette), Shoggoths in Bloom, The White City and ad eternum.
+For books by Elizabeth Bear, see A Companion to Wolves (with Sarah Monette), Shoggoths in Bloom, Seven for a Secret, The White City and ad eternum.
+The books in a new trilogy are Range of Ghosts, Shattered Pillars and Steles of the Sky with Book of Iron an associated novella.
 For books by Sarah Monette, see The Bone Key, Corambis and Somewhere Beneath Those Waves.